 The AHRI-APOPO project has two lines of research: enhanced case finding among presumptive TB cases attending TB clinics in Addis Ababa and mass screening of inmates and prison staff in 35 prisons across Ethiopia so as to find active TB cases.

-The prison active case finding project aims to screen 52,500 prison inmates and staff in 35 prisons all over the country.
+The prison active case-finding project aims to screen 52,500 prison inmates and staff in 35 prisons all over the country.
 It is anticipated to find active TB cases that serve as a TB reservoir in the general population in general and the prison community in particular.
-In March 2019 a TB & HIV screening project was started in Ethiopian prisons.
+In March 2019, a TB & HIV screening project was started in Ethiopian prisons.
 The Elton John AIDS Foundation-funded project is being implemented in partnership with the German Leprosy and Tuberculosis Relief Association (GLRA), the Federal Prison Administration and the NTP.
-By the end of 2019, 18,996 inmates and prison staff in 11 prisons were screened successfully.
+By the end of 2019, 18,996 inmates and prison staff in 11 prisons had been successfully screened.
 Out of these, 17,168 (90%) were screened for tuberculosis and 14,684 (78%) were screened for HIV.
-The project found 75 bacteriologically confirmed TB-cases and 62 HIV positive cases.
-These patients were immediately linked to care and this will avert the potential spread of TB to over 1000 people in the prison system.
+The project found 75 bacteriologically confirmed TB cases and 62 HIV-positive cases.
+These patients were immediately linked to care, and this will avert the potential spread of TB to over 1000 people in the prison system.
 This prison screening project will continue into 2020.